Nexmo/nexmo-laravel/README.md

     composer require nexmo/laravel

-*Importaint note*: While the client library is in `beta`, requiring `nexmo/client` specifically avoids changing the `minimum-stability` in your `composer.json`.
+*Important note*: While the client library is in `beta`, requiring `nexmo/client` specifically avoids changing the `minimum-stability` in your `composer.json`.

 Alternatively, add these two lines to your composer require section: